Menu

 Creativity Connection

-I experimented for years with stained glass, embossed metal, crochet and pottery.
-I made my first quilt for my son when he was a child, about 25 years ago.
-As soon as I finished the quilt I discovered art quilts.
-I was excited about creating art quilts because they offered mixed media opportunities, wide-open with possibilities.
-The subject of my fiber art quilts was always nature, especially mountains, trees, and the sun & stars.
-After years of making art quilts, I learned the complex process of enhanced botanical contact prints, also known as ecoprints.
+In my younger years I worked with stained glass, embossed metal, crochet and pottery.
+I made my first quilt more than 25 years ago for my son.
+Soon after making my first twin-size bed quilt, I discovered art quilts.
+I was excited about creating art quilts because they offered mixed media opportunities with unlimited possibilities.
+The subject of my fiber art quilts has always been nature, especially mountains, trees, the sun & stars.
+More recently I learned the complex process of enhanced botanical contact prints, also known as ecoprints.
 I fell in love with fiber art even more!
-I’ve taken many classes from teachers around the world to learn unique techniques regarding the ecoprinting process.
-As a life-long learner, I took additional classes and discovered that adding rust and natural dyes elevates the ecoprints , especially when paired with fine materials such as silk, linen or gold leaf.
+I’ve taken many classes from teachers around the world (both in-person and online- see Resume, below) to learn unique techniques in the ecoprinting process.
+As a life-long learner, I took additional classes on adding rust and natural dyes, adding rustic elegance to the ecoprints.

 Nature Connection